Derek Holmes (ice hockey): Honours and awards

-During his career, Holmes was involved in the national teams for Canada, Finland, Switzerland and Austria, and while with Hockey Canada, he supported Chinese players seeking experience in Canada.
-In 1999, Holmes was inducted into IIHF Hall of Fame in the builder category.
-He was inducted into Kemptville District Sports Hall of Fame as an individual sportsman in 2012, and then inducted a second time in 2017, as a member of the 1962–63 Kemptville-Prescott Combines hockey team.
-In 2021, he was inducted into the Ottawa Sports Hall of Fame.
+Holmes was inducted into the IIHF Hall of Fame builder category in 1999.
+He was inducted into Kemptville District Sports Hall of Fame as an individual in 2012, and again in 2017 as a member of the 1962–63 Kemptville-Prescott Combines team.
+He was inducted into the Ottawa Sport Hall of Fame during a virtual ceremony in 2021, when the original ceremony was postponed from 2020 during the COVID-19 pandemic in Canada.